 Depending on the severity of your injuries and the seriousness of the incident, a hit-and-run driver may be charged with either a misdemeanor or a felony.
 This may result in up to three years in prison and up to $10,000 in fines.

 The Law Offices of Howard Craig Kornberg assigns its most experienced hit and run accident lawyer in Los Angeles to work with such cases.
-Our lawyers are willing to go the extra mile and look for hit-and-run drivers where the police would never even bother looking.
+Our experienced lawyers are willing to go the extra mile and look for hit-and-run drivers where the police would never even bother looking.